Thierry-Dumont/RKkit/README.md

 ## Gaussian formulas (and other methods obtained by collocation) ##

-Gausian formulae with n steps are obtained by collocation at the roots of the Legendre P polynomials of degree n, shifted from [-1,1] to [0,1].
+Gaussian formulae with n steps are obtained by collocation at the roots of the Legendre P polynomials of degree n, shifted from [-1,1] to [0,1].

 RKcolloc.colloc computes the Butcher arrays, given collocation points in [0,1] and returns a Runge-Kutta method class  (note that